Parallel compression algorithm for fast preparation of defect-free atom arrays: Abstract

 \section{Abstract}

-Defect-free atom arrays have emerged as a powerful platform for quantum simulation and computation with high programmability and promising scalability.
-Defect-free arrays can be prepared by rearranging atoms from an initial partially loaded array to the target sites.
-However, it is challenging to achieve large-size defect-free arrays due to atom loss during atom rearrangement and the vaccum-limited lifetime which is inversely proportional to the array size.
-It is crucial to rearrange atoms in fast algorithms with minimized time cost and atom loss.
-Here we propose a novel parallel compression algorithm which utilizes multiple mobile tweezers to transfer the atoms in parallel.
-The total time cost of atom rearrangement could be reduced to scale linearly with the number of target sites.
-The algorithm can be readily implemented in current experimental setups.
+Defect-free atom arrays have emerged as a powerful and versatile platform for quantum sciences and technologies, offering high programmability and promising scalability.
+The arrays can be prepared by rearranging atoms from a partially loaded initial array to the designated target sites.
+However, achieving large defect-free arrays presents challenges due to atom loss during rearrangement and the vacuum-limited lifetime which is inversely proportional to the array size.
+Efficient rearrangement algorithms which minimize time cost and atom loss are crucial for successful atom rearrangement.
+Here we propose a novel parallel compression algorithm which leverages multiple mobile tweezers to transfer atoms simultaneously.
+The total time cost could be reduced to scale linearly with the number of target sites.
+This algorithm can be readily implemented in current experimental setups.